mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 **Demo**

 *Pedro (shows the moving bots):* This bot disables users.
 This one is for... emmm?
-*Karm:* Notifying users on friends' birthdays.
+*Karmen:* Notifying users on friends' birthdays.
 *Pedro:* Right.
 *Sven Tori:* Who controls all these bots?
 *Dale:* Nobody.
 They are bots and that's the trick.